magneticio/vamp.io/content/events/webinar_canary_releasing_done_right.md

 Instructor: Jason Griffin, Head of Customer Engineering

 At Vamp, it's our mission to share cloud-native knowledge wherever we can, so join us.

+If this time zone is not your favourite make sure you register to get access to the on-demand replay directly after the webinar has finished.

 <iframe width="100%" height="360" frameborder="0" src="https://app.livestorm.co/p/0661adaf-9401-45cc-a7af-8263e373982b/form"></iframe>